Explaining the effects of non-convergent sampling in the training of Energy-Based Models: Introduction

 In this paper, we provide a first-principle analytical explanation of these previous experimental observations.
 In our theoretical framework, we show that the Gibbs-Boltzmann distribution of models trained in the out-of-equilibrium regime poorly reproduce the target statistics of the dataset.
 We also show that non-convergent samples can be used to accurately reproduce certain statistics of the dataset, but only through a very specific dynamic path fixed by the training choice.
 We first prove these results for generic EBMs.
 Then, we analyze two simple EBMs, the Gaussian model and the Bernoulli Boltzmann machine in the early stages of training, where the effects introduced into the model by the non-convergent samplings can be analytically described along the entire training dynamics.
-Finally, we illustrate this phenomenon by performing real learning in the inverse Ising problem.
+Finally, we illustrate this phenomenon by performing real learnings in a ConvNet EBM and the Boltzmann machine.